Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 </code>
 </pre>

 <p>You will be asked that this not a block special device, and that would you want to proceed anyways ?
-Confirm by putting in `y` and pressing enter.</p>
+Confirm by putting in <code>y</code> and pressing enter.</p>

 <pre>
 <code>